Reconstruction and Prediction of Volterra Integral Equations Driven by Gaussian Noise: Problem Setup

-where $f:I \rightarrow \mathbb{R}$; $\theta$ and $\lambda$ are real constant parameters; $k(\theta,t,s)$ is a kernel function modified by the constant $\theta$, and $h(\lambda,t,s)$ is a kernel function similarly modified by the constant $\lambda$.
-The kernels $k(\theta,t,s)$ and $h(\lambda,t,s)$ are defined based on their respective original kernel functions $k(t,s)$ and $h(t,s)$, with the domain $S=\{(t,s):0 \leq s \leq t \leq T\}$.
+\paragraph{Remark} The result in Lemma~\ref{lem:exist-uniq} follows from the standard Picard successive-approximation argument for stochastic Volterra equations together with It\^o isometry, suitable maximal inequalities and a Gronwall-type estimate.
+For detailed formulations and complete estimates, we refer the reader to It\^o \cite{ito1979existence} and Jin \cite{jin2022existence}, and omit the lengthy technical details here for brevity.

 We aim to investigate the parameter identification problem for the drift term in the disturbed Volterra integral equation, in which the disturbed Eq.\,\ref{disturbed} is definite and boundary and initial conditions may be known or not, in the governing equation, the parameter $\theta$ is unknown while the other parameter $\lambda$ is given.
 We will use some measurement data to discover the unknown parameter $\theta$.